mr-459/WgetAttack/README.md

 # WgetAttack

-A little tool to attack a website using wget
+A little useful tool to attack a website using wget

 you can run this at linux by: